ashleymaeconard/TIMEOR/app/www/timeor_getting_started.md

 - Make sure there are an equal number of replicates for each sample.
 - Label control as “control”.
 - Have time point data in order where control or time point 1 is at the top and the last time point is at the bottom.
+- have unique IDs follow these formats:
+  - NAMETIME_REPLICATE_TIME

 ## Input Data: Read Count Matrix
 - Pre-filter out any rows you are not interested to process (such as low count genes across all samples).